mivort/trackk/docs/DATE_CALC.md

-# Date calc: built-in date calculator
+# Date calc: built-in date offset calculator

 Most of date inputs in **trackk** are done in simple single-expression language with support for math and values relative to the current date/time, similar to